 - (a) A labor-hour contract provides for skill categories at fixed hourly rates that include actual wages plus overhead, general and administrative expense, and profit in the fixed rate.
-It requires labor hours only; materials are not supplied by the contractor. - (b) Labor-hour contracts that include a description of services ordered and contain a not to exceed amount may be fully funded at the time of award or may be incrementally funded provided that: - (1) the funding balance is always at least equal to the cumulative value of the services ordered, and - (2) a clause reserving the right to incrementally fund is contained in the contract.
+It requires labor hours only; no materials are provided by the contractor. - (b) Labor-hour contracts include a description of services ordered and a not to exceed ceiling amount, which may be fully funded at the time of award or may be incrementally funded, provided that: - (1) the funding balance is always at least equal to the cumulative value of the services ordered, and

+(2) a clause reserving the right to incrementally fund is contained in the contract.

 A labor-hour contract is for use only when it is not possible to estimate in advance the extent or duration of the work required or to anticipate costs with any reasonable degree of confidence.
-It does not encourage effective contractor management or control of costs.
-Therefore, this contract type may be used only when provision is made for adequate monitoring by judiciary personnel during performance, to give reasonable assurance that inefficient or wasteful methods are not being used.
+This contract type does not encourage effective contractor management or control of costs.
+Therefore, it may be used only when provision is made for adequate monitoring by judiciary personnel during performance, to give reasonable assurance that efficient methods and effective cost controls are being used.
 Examples of situations in which this type of contract might be appropriate are: